tigron/skeleton-object/README.md

 	  'table_field_updated' => 'my_strange_updated_field',
 	];

+Overrides the default field to store the last updated timestamp
+default: 'updated'

 ###  table_field_archived (string)

 	private static $class_configuration = [
 	  'table_field_archived' => 'my_strange_updated_archived',
 	];

+Overrides the default field to store the archived timestamp
+default: 'archived'

 ###  sluggable (string)

 	private static $class_configuration = [
 	  'sluggable' => 'my_field_to_slug',
 	];

+Overrides the field which is used to create the slug
+default: 'name'

+### number_dividers (array)

+	private static $class_configuration = [
+	  'number_dividers' => [ 'group1', 'group2' ],
+	];

+Defines the fields that group objects with a unique number together
+default: []

+### number_field (string)

+	private static $class_configuration = [
+	  'number_field' => [ 'number' ],
+	];

+Defines the field in which the unique number should be stored
+default: null